dabeaz/curio/docs/tutorial.rst

 Normally, all of the I/O you perform in curio will be non-blocking, using functions that make explicit use of ``await``.
-However, you may encounter situations where you want to interoperate with existing synchronous code.
+However, you may encounter situations where you want to interoperate with existing synchronous code outside of curio.
 To do this, you can temporarily put sockets and streams into blocking mode and expose the raw socket or file underneath.
 Use the ``blocking()`` context manager method as shown here::